YashB63/GFG-Daily-Questions/README.md

     (note that there is more than one path in each tree of length nine,
     but no path longer than nine nodes).

+Day 113:

+  Q1: Print N-bit binary numbers having more 1s than 0s:

+    Given a positive integer n.

+    Your task is to generate a string list of all n-bit binary numbers where,
+    for any prefix of the number,
+    there are more or an equal number of 1's than 0's.

+    The numbers should be sorted in
+    decreasing order of magnitude.

+  Q2: Largest subarray with 0 sum:

+    Given an array having both positive and negative integers.

+    The task is to compute the length of the largest subarray with sum 0.

+  Q3: Longest Common Subsequence:

+    Given two strings,
+    find the length of longest subsequence
+    present in both of them.

+    Both the strings are in
+    uppercase latin alphabets.